Ruskin in Hillsborough County, Florida — The American South (South Atlantic)

 Spanish coins found at the De Soto winter encampment site in Tallahassee, Florida

 Location.
 27° 44.824′ N, 82° 28.332′ W. Marker is in Ruskin, Florida, in Hillsborough County.
-Marker is on E.G. Simmons Park Drive 3.2 miles west of South Tamiami Trail (U.S. 41).
-Touch for map.
+Marker is on E.G. Simmons Park Drive, 3.2 miles west of South Tamiami Trail (U.S. 41).
 The marker is located adjacent to the beach parking lot on the grounds of E. G. Simmons Park, a Hillsborough County public park overlooking Tampa Bay.
 (Note: marker access depends on park operating hours).
+Touch for map.
 Marker is at or near this postal address: 2401 19th Avenue NW, Ruskin FL 33570, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Ruskin College President's Home (approx. 3.2 miles away); Miracle at Cockroach Bay The Leisey Shell Fossils (approx. 3.8 miles away); Landing in La Florida (approx. 4.3 miles away); Do You See a Manatee? (approx. 5.2 miles away); Listen carefully to hear a manatee! (approx. 5.2 miles away); Storm Water and the Estuary (approx. 5.4 miles away); Manatee Scar Identification (approx. 5.4 miles away); The Life Cycle of the Monarch Butterfly (approx. 5.4 miles away).
+Ruskin College President's Home (approx. 3.2 miles away); Miracle at Cockroach Bay The Leisey Shell Fossils (approx. 3.8 miles away); Landing in La Florida (approx. 4.3 miles away); Do You See a Manatee? (approx. 5.2 miles away); Listen carefully to hear a manatee!
+What Role Do Mangroves Play In An Estuary? (approx. 5.4 miles away); Long-Legged Wading Birds Stalk the Shallows (approx. 5.4 miles away); Storm Water and the Estuary (approx. 5.4 miles away).
 Touch for a list and map of all markers in Ruskin.

 Note: At the time of this page's submission, the referenced website, "www.floridadesototrail.com", was not in service.